 Which should have been a hint to Sebastien how difficult it would be to find low-level binding concoctions for alchemy.

-A witch’s contract with their familiar was binding magic, and while the University didn’t focus on teaching witchcraft, it did have quite a lot of information about the training a witch undertook before binding a familiar.
-A book titled, Basic Contracts and Companions: Preparatory Exercises, held a lot of short-term contract spells that could be used on summons, conjurations, and even mundane animals that Sebastien would have been strong enough to cast.
+A witch’s contract with their familiar was binding magic too.
+While the University didn’t focus on teaching witchcraft, it did have quite a lot of information about the training a witch undertook before binding a familiar.
+A book titled Basic Contracts and Companions: Preparatory Exercises held a lot of short-term contract spells that could be used on summons, conjurations, and even mundane animals that Sebastien would have been strong enough to cast.

-There was a potion, the draught of borrowed gills, which allowed someone to breath underwater by dropping a small, living fish into a mucousy concoction and then gulping the whole thing down whole.
-The fish was kept alive within a bubble of potion within the stomach for a few minutes, during which time the fish’s ability to filter oxygen from water was transferred to the drinker’s lungs.
-The fish died quickly, both because of the incredible strain of its inherent property being sucked dry by a much larger being, and because the protective mucous around it eventually gave way to the stomach acid and dissolved the fish alive.
-To avoid drowning when this happened, the drinker needed to exhale as much water as possible and immediately return to breathing air, likely accompanied by a horrible coughing fit and possibly other complications.
+There was a potion, the draught of borrowed gills, which allowed someone to breathe underwater by dropping a small, living fish into a mucusy concoction and then gulping the whole thing down whole.
+The fish was kept alive inside a bubble of potion within the stomach for a few minutes, during which time the fish’s ability to filter oxygen from water was transferred to the drinker’s lungs.
+The fish died quickly, both because of the incredible strain of its inherent property being sucked dry by a much larger being, and because the protective mucus around it eventually gave way to the stomach acid and dissolved the fish alive.
+To avoid drowning when this happened, the drinker needed to exhale as much water as possible and immediately return to breathing air.

 It would probably have worked as a training spell, but she doubted she could get Oliver or Katerin to agree to buy it in large quantities.
 Still, she wrote it down in her grimoire.
 Gilbratha’s east side was sliced through by the Charybdis Gulf, after all.
 Perhaps there were uses for an inconvenient, dangerous water-breathing potion that someone would be willing to pay for.